Sri Lanka travel tips

 • Find out about temporary special exhibitions - they are often a highlight!

-Why is it a must-see?
+Why is it a must?

 The Colombo National Museum is the largest and oldest museum in Sri Lanka.
 It offers a comprehensive journey through the history, culture and nature of the island and is an essential stop for anyone who wants to experience the soul of Sri Lanka.